CartoDB/analytics-toolbox-core/s2/bq/doc/REFERENCE.md

 s2.GEOJSONBOUNDARY_FROMKEY(key STRING)
 {{%/ bannerNote %}}

-Returns a GeoJSON containing the boundary corners of a quadkey.
+Returns a GeoJSON containing the boundary corners of a s2 cell.

 * `key`: `STRING` quadkey to extract the corners from.